 Selling, general and administrative expenses consist primarily of expenses relating to account executives, technical recruiters, facilities costs, management and corporate overhead.
-These expenses decreased \$744,000 or 6.4% from \$11,673,000 in the fiscal year ended May 31, 2019 to \$10,929,000 in the fiscal year ended May 31, 2020.
-The decrease in these expenses primarily resulted from a decrease of \$1,158,000 in amounts paid for legal services from the prior year related to shareholder litigation and increased costs surrounding our annual meeting, as well as a reduction of approximately \$200,000 in compensation expenses for the former CEO who was terminated on February 29, 2020 (net of additional amounts paid to the new CEO during the period).
-The decreases were offset, in part, by the settlement with an investor for \$818,000 (present value) to offset expenses incurred in its solicitations in connection with the annual meeting of stockholders and related litigation between the investor and the Company.
-Despite the decrease, selling, general and administrative expenses, as a percentage of revenue, increased from 18.4% in the fiscal year ended May 31, 2019 to 18.5% in the fiscal year ended May 31, 2020.
+These expenses increased approximately \$880,000 or 8.1% from \$10,929,000 in the fiscal year ended May 31, 2021 to \$11,809,000 in the fiscal year ended May 31, 2021.
+The increase in these expenses primarily resulted from an additional \$1,721,000 in selling, general and administrative expenses from the newly acquired Geneva operation offset by a decrease of \$868,000 in amounts paid for legal and advisory services from the prior year related to the Stockholder Litigation and costs surrounding the prior year proxy and annual meeting.
+Additionally, the Company incurred non-cash compensation expenses of \$236,000 in fiscal 2021 related to the TSR, Inc. 2020 Equity Incentive Plan and also recorded an asset impairment charge of \$137,000 in fiscal 2021 due to the signing of a subletting agreement for one of its offices.
+Selling, general and administrative expenses, as a percentage of revenue, decreased from 18.5% in the fiscal year ended May 31, 2020 to 17.1% in the fiscal year ended May 31, 2021.

-Other Income (Expense)
+Other Expense